THE DEAN F. FAILEY GRANT

 - 2023: British and Irish Furniture Makers Online, London, England; The Center for Painted Wall Preservation, Hallowell, ME; Preservation Long Island, Cold Spring Harbor, NY; Stenton, Philadelphia, PA

 - 2022: Caitlin Meehye Beach, Bronx, NY; Historic Rock Ford, Lancaster, PA; New-York Historical Society, New York, NY

-- 2021: New-York Historical Society, New York, NY; Preservation Society of Newport County, Newport, NH; Adrienne Childs, Cambridge, MA; Iris Moon, New York, NY
+- 2021: New-York Historical Society, New York, NY; Preservation Society of Newport County, Newport, RI; Adrienne Childs, Cambridge, MA; Iris Moon, New York, NY

 - 2020: Exhibition, American Swedish Historical Museum, Philadelphia, PA

 - 2019: Exhibition, Boscobel House and Gardens, Garrison, NY

 - 2019: Digital Furniture Workshop, Winterthur Museum, Winterthur, DE

 - 2018: Exhibition, Furniture Study Galleries, Yale University Art Gallery, Fall 2019